aig3rim/aig3rim/README.md

 I'm an engineer turned data scientist who loves finding insights from data.
 I strongly believe that by having a better understanding of data and applying machine learning algorithms we can make the world a better place.

-Currently, I'm a Data Scientist at Rakuten helping external clinets to make a better business decisions through providing insights.
+Currently, I'm a Data Scientist at Rakuten helping various external clients to make a better business decisions through providing insights.
 In my free time, I enjoy learning new things and sharing my knowledge through my blog posts.

 Outside of work, I also...
 - 📝 Write about data science, machine learning and marketing